 Beard brushing and combing are vital steps in the grooming routine as it keeps your facial hair looking intentional and well-maintained.
 So, how often should you brush and comb your beard?

-Most men should aim to brush their beards once a day, on average.
-Combing can be done a little more frequently with two or three times a day being within reasonable limits.
-Anything more than this can often be overbrushing or overcombing and may do more harm than good.
+Most men aim to brush their beards once a day, on average.
+Combing can usually be done a little more frequently with twice a day being within reasonable limits.
+It’s important to remember that excessive brushing and combing can do more harm than good.